Mainstream Contributors To Sexual Exploitation

 Given how unsafe it is, NCOSE recommends that Discord ban minors from using the platform until it is radically transformed.
 Discord should also consider banning pornography until substantive age and consent verification for sexually explicit material can be implemented – otherwise, IBSA and CSAM will continue to plague the platform.

-At the very least, Discord must prioritize and expedite the improvements listed below to ensure all users are safe and free from sexual abuse and exploitation.
+At the very least, Discord must prioritize and expedite the following changes to ensure all users are safe and free from sexual abuse and exploitation.

 Definitions: